hydrastro/astrx/README.md

 ## TODO List

-- [~] Modularization
+- [X] Modularization
-- [ ] Module rewrite/check
+- [X] Module rewrite/check
 - [X] I18n
-- [ ] POST-Redirect-GET
+- [X] POST-Redirect-GET
 - [ ] API
-- [ ] Objects support in the template
+- [X] Objects support in the template
 - [ ] ZKP login method. ( challenge-text, challenge-input)
   ~~- [ ] Generate a password for me~~

 # Hiatus resume README

-- [ ] Check for parameter validations redundancy e.g.: parent validates
-  parameters and calls child who revalidates the same parameters
+- [X] Check for parameter validations redundancy e.g.: parent validates parameters and calls child who revalidates the same parameters
-- [ ] Define how to handle validation redundancy
+- [X] Define how to handle validation redundancy
 - [ ] Check functions scope
-- [ ] Never use arrays, type everything (FUCK): first off all variables then the arrays.
+- [~] Never use arrays, type everything (FUCK): first off all variables then the arrays.
 More class files, less type cheks (issets).
-- [ ] ResultMessage class: instead of arrays.
-Not sure about constructor checks here.
+  ~~- [ ] ResultMessage class: instead of arrays.
+Not sure about constructor checks~~ here.
 Check if class has properly been loaded.
-- [ ] Fix PHPDoc.
+- [X] Fix PHPDoc.
-- [ ] No composer?
+- [X] No composer?
 Ok.
 But at least let's have a proper dev. environment!

 ### TODO 2.

-- [ ] Check useless if statements and replace them with assertions
+- [X] Check useless if statements and replace them with assertions
 - [ ] Provide an ad-hoc super optimized code?
 Remove useless if clauses on internal checks.
 Maybe replace those if statements with an assertion and define